beepnl/BEEP/readme.md

 Please request access to https://trello.com/b/Eb3CcKES/beep-hive-check-app if you would like to see the roadmap and cooperate.

-### In short on our roadmap until 2018:
+### In short on our roadmap:

-1. Manual inspection improvement
+1. Manual inspection improvement (2018 Q1)

-2. Inspection item list dynamically assignable
+2. Inspection item list dynamically assignable (2018 Q1)

-3. Sharing of data amongst bee keepers (in vicinity)
+3. Sharing of data amongst bee keepers (in vicinity) (2018 Q2)

-4. Hardware weighing scale + audio measurement kit development
+4. Hardware weighing scale + audio measurement kit development (2018 Q2+Q3)

-5. Integration sensor data / hive inspections
+5. Integration sensor data / hive inspections (2018 Q3+Q4)

 # Documentation